Nickolas-Hernandez/vuebalance/README.md

 ## Potential Improvements

+- Allow users to view a paginated list of their transactions
 - Add user authentication and cloud data sync (e.g., Firebase, Supabase)
 - Set monthly budgets with spending alerts
 - Export transactions to CSV